-I'm a process engineer and project leader, not a software vendor.
+I'm a process engineer and project leader.

 6 years